app4mc-rover/rover-telemetry-ui-cc-fe/README.md

 Credits for initial implementations to [huigc001](https://github.com/huigc001)

-# Telemetry-UI Frontend with Hono C&C
+# Telemetry-UI Frontend

 The Telemetry-UI visualizes telemetry data by means of diagrams and allows to control a vehicle.
-Furthermore, it provides a playground where users can program the vehicle by adding actions to the playground.
+Furthermore, it provides a playground where users can program the vehicle movement by adding actions to the playground.

 The Telemetry-UI is made for demonstrations to combine all use cases on a frontend, for example appstore, playground, or communication with third-party cloud service.